lunatic1hero/cybersoc/README.md

 ### Sources

-The sources for the log parsers and request logs were inspired by various YouTube tutorials and open-source repositories.
+The log parsers were designed with the help of files available in this section.